hdShang/arxiv-daily/docs/cs-AI/2025-08-29/papers/250902594v1-openais-healthbench-in-action-evaluating-an-llm-based-medical-assist.md

 ---
 layout: default
-title: OpenAIs HealthBench in Action: Evaluating an LLM-Based Medical Assistant on Realistic Clinical Queries
+title: "OpenAIs HealthBench in Action: Evaluating an LLM-Based Medical Assistant on Realistic Clinical Queries"
 ---

 # OpenAIs HealthBench in Action: Evaluating an LLM-Based Medical Assistant on Realistic Clinical Queries